 - Don’t criticize them as they are already hard on themselves.

 - Be honest.
-The ENFJ can’t lie even if they tried, and they will certainly appreciate honesty in others as well.
+ENFJs can’t lie even if they tried, and they will undoubtedly appreciate honesty in others as well.

 - ENFJs are natural leaders who attract many followers.